enfycius/enfycius/README.md

 I see teaching as another learning opportunity and a chance to be at the forefront of education.

+Recently, I rejoined the previous ConstructionIT lab, where I am getting ready for the 14th LH competition.

 > Teaching is the beginning of enlightenment !

 ---